crypto-utils/keygrip/README.md

 [![Build Status](https://secure.travis-ci.org/expressjs/keygrip.png)](http://travis-ci.org/expressjs/keygrip)

-Keygrip is a [node.js](http://nodejs.org/) module for signing and verifying data (such as cookies or URLs) through a rotating credential system, in which new server keys can be added and old ones removed regularly, without invalidating client credentials.
+Keygrip is a [node.js](http://nodejs.org/) module for signing and verifying data through a rotating credential system, in which new server keys can be added and old ones removed regularly, without invalidating client credentials.

 ## Install